-Note that most Workshop tools check for $\hat{\mathbf{w}}$ -period from the keyboard even when running under exec files.
+Note that most Workshop tools check for $\mathbf{\bullet}$ -period from the keyboard even when running under exec files.
 This means that you can abort Workshop tools in exec files.

-Unless user programs are written to recognize the -period key combination as an abort mechanism, pressing those keys will not terminate the program being run.
+Unless user programs are written to recognize the $\mathbf{\acute{w}}$ -period key combination as an abort mechanism, pressing those keys will not terminate the program being run.
 (See PASLIBCALL, Section 5.4, for information on the function PAbortFlag, which tells whether or not those keys have been pressed.)
 If this is the case, you can either:

-- wait for the user program to terminate so that d-period can be recognized by something else, or - press the NMI key, which forces the system into the Debugger.
+- press the NMI key, which forces the system into the Debugger.
 The NMI key is the "-" key on the numeric keyboard.